 Winter in the Garden at Standen

 From the first frosts, winter is a colourful time of year in the garden at Standen.
 Discover winter flowering plants, sculptural trees and bushes and crisp frosty walks through woodland on the estate.
+To avoid disappointment please pre-book tickets online in advance for weekends and weekdays before 12.30pm.

-What's in the Garden this winter
+What's in the garden this winter

 The winter flowering heathers stretch along the 70 metre Top Terrace and from November to April shades of magenta, pink, purple, red, rose, salmon and white look like spectacular jewels.
 The heathers under the rocks on the drive follow the same colour and design as Margaret Beale’s original plans.